How to become a Chinese Translator?

 Translators are among the most popular professions among Chinese learners.

-There are many reasons, like high salaries, the growing scope of work, and flexible working hours.
+There are many reasons, such as high salaries, a growing scope of work, and flexible working hours.
 You can engage by doing work related to your passion, e.g., in China.

 Are you considering a career as a Chinese translator?
 Feel free to share your thoughts and questions below!